mohitsri1000/Selenium_Lighthouse/README.md

 # Selenium_Lighthouse
-In this project we combine selenium with Lighthouse in order to provide some insights for UI.UX performance KPIs and issues.
+In this project we combine selenium with Lighthouse in order to provide some insights for UI/UX performance KPIs and issues.